 - garlic powder

-Other Plant-Basic Pantry Staples
+Other Plant-Basic Staples

 - nutritional yeast – absolute must-have for pasta, sauces, popcorn, desserts, smoothies, salads, dressings